-The purpose of voluntary institutional work program is to allow students a means to pay off a portion or all of unpaid tuition and fees.
+The purpose of TMCC institutional work program is to allow students employment for TMCC as a means to pay off a portion or all of unpaid tuition and fees.

 These positions are limited in number.
 Some positions do not require experience, and some positions will require some experience with computer troubleshooting, Photoshop and/or other layout and design programs, or maintenance equipment.
 Be sure to list all of your skills and/or certifications with your cover letter and resume or application.
-Students are not guaranteed work in their preferred department
+Students are not guaranteed work in their preferred department.
+The hourly rate for TMCC Institutional Work Program is the same hourly rate as the federal work study program.
+Students can use this experience on their future resumes.